Skip to main content

 Tried: Anchor the regex on the flag prefix instead: re.findall(r'picoCTF\{([^}]+)\}', data)

-This pattern requires the opening brace, the full body, and the closing brace all on the same line.
-Because the flag is split across multiple lines, only the first fragment line matches and the rest are silently dropped, producing a truncated or empty result.
-Anchoring on the stable 'FLAGPART:' label instead captures every fragment regardless of its content.
+This pattern needs the opening brace, the body, and the closing brace all on one line.
+The flag is split across lines, so only the first fragment matches and the rest are dropped without a word, leaving a truncated or empty result.
+Anchoring on the stable 'FLAGPART:' label catches every fragment whatever it contains.

 Tried: Use grep output piped to cut or awk to extract the fragment value, skipping Python entirely

-Tools like cut -d':' -f2 split on the first colon only, which breaks if any fragment value itself contains a colon (a common character in URLs logged in HTTP access logs).
-Python's regex with a non-greedy capture group handles arbitrary fragment content robustly and joins duplicates in one pass without a secondary deduplication step.
+cut -d':' -f2 splits on the first colon only, which breaks the moment a fragment value contains a colon itself, and URLs in HTTP access logs are full of them.
+A Python regex with a non-greedy capture group handles arbitrary fragment content and joins duplicates in one pass, with no separate dedup step.

 Learn more